Self-Foveate: Enhancing Diversity and Difficulty of Synthesized Instructions from Unsupervised Text via Multi-Level

 \section{Use of AI Assistants}

-In this study, we utilized AI-powered tools, including ChatGPT and Grammarly, to enhance the linguistic accuracy of our manuscript through spell-checking and minor grammatical corrections.
-Additionally, the codebase was developed using Cursor to improve coding efficiency and accuracy.
+In this study, we utilized AI-powered tools, including ChatGPT, to improve the linguistic quality of the manuscript through spell-checking and minor grammatical corrections.
+Additionally, the codebase was developed using Cursor to enhance coding efficiency and accuracy.